How to Find Microsoft Money Data Files in Windows

-Method 1: Locate the Default Save Folder
+Method 1: Locating the Default Save Folder

 Microsoft Money saves data files by default in the My Documents folder on your Windows computer unless you specifically changed the save location in your Microsoft Money settings.